lydtechconsulting/ambar-audit-service/README.md

 docker build -t ambar-audit-service .
 ```

-2. In the [event-sourcing-ambar project](https://github.com/lydtechconsulting/event-sourcing-ambar/blob/main/local-development/ambar-config.yaml#L48), ensure that the Ambar configuration for the audit endpoint `Audit_CookingClub_Membership` is commented out in the [ambar-config.yaml](https://github.com/lydtechconsulting/event-sourcing-ambar/blob/main/local-development/ambar-config.yaml#L48) file.
+2. In the [ambar-event-sourcing project](https://github.com/lydtechconsulting/ambar-event-sourcing/blob/main/local-development/ambar-config.yaml#L48), ensure that the Ambar configuration for the audit endpoint `Audit_CookingClub_Membership` is commented out in the [ambar-config.yaml](https://github.com/lydtechconsulting/ambar-event-sourcing/blob/main/local-development/ambar-config.yaml#L48) file.

-3. Start the Ambar docker containers and run the demo from the [event-sourcing-ambar](https://github.com/lydtechconsulting/event-sourcing-ambar) project to populate the event store with events (as described in that Readme).
+3. Start the Ambar docker containers and run the demo from the [ambar-event-sourcing](https://github.com/lydtechconsulting/ambar-event-sourcing) project to populate the event store with events (as described in that Readme).

 4. Start this Spring Boot application `ambar-audit-service` and the Postgres database in docker containers:
 ```
 docker-compose up -d
 ```

-5. In the [event-sourcing-ambar project](https://github.com/lydtechconsulting/event-sourcing-ambar/blob/main/local-development/ambar-config.yaml#L48), uncomment the Ambar configuration for the audit endpoint `Audit_CookingClub_Membership` in the [ambar-config.yaml](https://github.com/lydtechconsulting/event-sourcing-ambar/blob/main/local-development/ambar-config.yaml#L48) file.
+5. In the [ambar-event-sourcing project](https://github.com/lydtechconsulting/ambar-event-sourcing/blob/main/local-development/ambar-config.yaml#L48), uncomment the Ambar configuration for the audit endpoint `Audit_CookingClub_Membership` in the [ambar-config.yaml](https://github.com/lydtechconsulting/ambar-event-sourcing/blob/main/local-development/ambar-config.yaml#L48) file.

 6. Restart the Ambar emulator.
 The historic events should be sent to the audit service projection endpoint, and written to the Postgres materialised view.
 ```